mcb5637/BTX_CAC_Compatibility/README.md

-BTX_CAC_Compatibility
+# BTX_CAC_Compatibility

 Modifies BTX (and BTXMinusWeapons, if present) for CAC.

 Installation: (requires working BTX installation)
  - Download CustomBundle https://github.com/BattletechModders/CustomBundle
- - Remove BTMLColorLOSMod and MechResizer
+ - Remove BTMLColorLOSMod and MechResizer from your BTX installation (as CAC and CU basically do the same)
- - Add CustomAmmoCategories, CustomComponents, CustomLocalization and CustomUnits to your mods folder
+ - Add CustomAmmoCategories, CustomComponents, CustomLocalization and CustomUnits to your mods folder (only add these 4 from CustomBundle, the rest is not needed)
- - Add BTX_CAC_Compatibility, overriding the settings of CustomAmmoCategories and CustomUnits
+ - Add BTX_CAC_Compatibility, overriding the settings of CustomAmmoCategories, CustomUnits and BiggerDrops

 Weapon list: